Planning a Business

 - A physical description of the business facilities

-Services or goods provided: Your executive should provide information about the services or products you provide.
+Services or goods provided: Your executive summary should provide information about the services or products you provide.
 Some of the questions to answer include these:

 - What services or goods do you provide?